Introduction

 Hangul is a unique alphabet for a few different reasons.
 It has 10 vowels, 14 consonants, and 27 complex letter combinations.
 When writing words, Korean letters are arranged vertically in syllabic blocks, read from left to right like Western text.

 Each letter has a distinct shape.
-The consonants represent the shapes of a person’s mouth, teeth, and tongue made when saying them.
-And the vowels are made with dots and lines that represent heaven, earth, and humanity.
+The consonants resemble the shape of a person’s mouth, teeth, and tongue when pronouncing them.
+The vowels, on the other hand, are made with dots and lines that represent heaven, earth, and humanity.

 Image Credits: Tongue&Talk via Medium

 You can also combine letters into double/tense consonants (5) or double vowels (11).
 With double consonants, the pronunciation can be a bit tricky, but they’re easy to spot.
-Double vowels (below), on the other hand, are more difficult to read, especially if you're new to Hangul.
+Double vowels (below), however, are more challenging to read, especially if you're new to Hangul.

 Despite these challenges, you can learn basic Hangul within a week.
 There’s even a famous saying: “A wise man can acquaint himself with [Hangul] before the morning is over; even a stupid man can learn them in the space of ten days.”

-Due to its detailed design and system, Hangul is considered the world’s most scientific language.
+Due to its detailed design, Hangul is considered the world’s most scientific language.
 It’s also one of the world’s youngest, only being around since the 15th century.
 How did it start?
 Keep reading to find out!

 Where Did Hangul Come From?

 Koreans used to write in classic Chinese characters (Hanja, 한자).
-The letters didn’t reflect the Korean language’s sounds and were complicated to write.
-Scholars and noblemen were the only ones able to learn it, since they had both time and money, so many people were illiterate.
+However, the Chinese script didn’t reflect the Korean sounds and was complicated to learn, especially for commoners.
+Only scholars and noblemen, who had the time and resources, could study it--leaving many illiterate.

 Things changed with Sejong the Great, the fourth king of the Joseon Dynasty.
-He reigned from 1418 until his death in 1450, and his greatest achievement was creating the Hangul, originally called the Hunminjeongeum (í›ˆëŻŒì •ìŒ).
+He reigned from 1418 until his death in 1450, and his greatest achievement was creating the Korean alphabet, initially called the Hunminjeongeum (훈민정음).

 However, not everyone was happy with the new alphabet.
 The noble classes felt threatened by the peasants’ new ability, and they continued to use Hanja.
 The tyrannical Prince Yeosang (Yeosangun) banned Hangul’s study and publication in 1504, but it survived and thrived into the 19th century.

-Hangul became Korea’s national writing system in 1894, but it was banned again by Japanese colonizers.
-Language groups secretly preserved Hangul by creating and hiding dictionaries until Korea’s liberation in 1945.
+In 1894, Hangul became Korea’s national writing system.
+However, it was banned again by Japanese colonizers during the occupation.
+Secret groups preserved the alphabet by creating dictionaries, hidden until Korea’s liberation in 1945.

 Korean newspapers used both Hanja and Hangul up to the 1960’s.
 Since the ‘70s, Hangul has become more common and mostly replaced Hanja.
 However, you can still see the Chinese characters in advertising and media.